kundudeb/kundudeb.github.io/index.md

 ## About Me

 In June 2020, I earned my Ph.D in mathematics at the University of Toronto.
 My supervisor was [Prof. Kumar Murty](http://murty.math.toronto.edu/) and my co-advisor was [Prof R. Sujatha](https://www.math.ubc.ca/~sujatha/).
 In Fall 2020, I was at CRM Montreal attending the [Thematic Program on Cohomology in Arithmetic](http://www.crm.umontreal.ca/2020/Nombres2020/index_e.php).
 Between January 2021 and December 2022, I was a [PIMS Postdoctoral Fellow](https://www.pims.math.ca/scientific/postdoctoral/postdoctoral-fellows#pdf-2020) at [UBC, Vancouver](https://www.math.ubc.ca/Research/NumberTheory/index.shtml?overview).
 I was affiliated with the [Fields Institute](http://www.fields.utoronto.ca/) between January and August 2023.
-Since Fall 2023, I am a tenure track assistant professor at [UTRGV](https://www.utrgv.edu/math/).
+I was a tenure track assistant professor at [UTRGV](https://www.utrgv.edu/math/) for the academic years 2023-25.
+I am now a faculty member at the [University of Regina](https://www.uregina.ca/science/mathstat/index.html).

 My curriculum vitae can be found here: [CV](cv.pdf).